Daniel Woodrell

-Daniel Woodrell (born March 4, 1953) is an American novelist and short story writer, who has written nine novels, most of them set in the Missouri Ozarks, and one collection of short stories.
+Daniel Stanford Woodrell (March 4, 1953 – November 28, 2025) was an American novelist and short story writer who wrote nine novels, most of them set in the Missouri Ozarks, and one collection of short stories.
 Woodrell coined the phrase "country noir" to describe his 1996 novel Give Us a Kiss.
 Reviewers have frequently since used the term to categorize his writing.

 Early life and education

 Woodrell was born in Springfield, Missouri, in the southwestern corner of the state.
 He grew up in Missouri and dropped out of high school to join the Marines.
 Later he earned a BA from the University of Kansas and an MFA from the Iowa Writers' Workshop.
 The University of Missouri–Kansas City awarded an honorary doctorate to Daniel Woodrell on December 17, 2016.

-Marriage and family

-He lives in West Plains, Missouri, in the Ozarks and is married to the novelist Katie Estill.

 Career

 Woodrell has set most of his novels in the Missouri Ozarks, a landscape he knew from childhood.
 He has created novels based on crime, a style he termed "country noir", a phrase adopted by commentators on his work.
 However, William Michael Boyle, an avowed fan and fellow author of literary crime fiction, put Woodrell's work in broader context: "this Woodrell guy's got double of everything.
 Language, plot, dialogue, sense of place, energy, tension...He's interested in the whole of humanity through the lens of his place."

-In addition to finding readers for his fiction, Woodrell has had three novels adapted for films.

-Woodrell's second novel, Woe to Live On (1987), was adapted for the 1999 film Ride with the Devil, directed by Ang Lee.
+Woodrell has had three novels adapted for films.
+His second novel, Woe to Live On (1987), was adapted for the 1999 film Ride with the Devil, directed by Ang Lee.
 Winter's Bone (2006) was adapted by writer and director Debra Granik for a film of the same title, and released commercially in June 2010 after winning two awards at the Sundance Film Festival, including the Grand Jury Prize for a dramatic film.
 Several critics called it one of the best films of the year and an American classic, and it received four Academy Award nominations, including Best Picture.

 Tomato Red (1998) was adapted for a 2017 feature film by Irish writer and director Juanita Wilson.
 This was released in Ireland in March 2017 and went on to be nominated for four awards at that year's Irish Film & Television Awards, including Best Film.
 Its US debut took place on April 23, 2017, at the Newport Beach Film Festival.

 While filming a segment for Anthony Bourdain: No Reservations, Woodrell was filmed breaking his shoulder in a fishing boat accident.